zefer/mothership/README.md

 # Mothership

 A web UI for [MPD](http://www.musicpd.org/) built with Go, AngularJS & WebSockets.

+MPD state changes are broadcasted to all connected clients via WebSockets, which keeps all users in sync with what is currently playing.

 Builds to a single, self-contained binary making it easy to run on any platform.